SMASTER4/smaster4s-timer/README.md

 ```bash
 sudo pacman -S gtk4
 ```

+#### S-Master4s-INIs
+S-Master4s-INIs is a INI parsing library and its used to parse some config files for the project.
+It is currently required, but there is work being done to make it optional.
+The only thing you need to do is build and install it with this [guide](https://github.com/SMASTER4/smaster4s-inis/blob/main/README.md).

 #### CMake
 To verify that CMake is installed on the right version try running: